 Best Budget Option

-The C3 Pro is an affordable mechanical keyboard that delivers excellent value with a solid build, smooth stabilizers, and VIA support, making it ideal for budget-conscious typists and gamers.
+Excellent value with a solid build, smooth stabilizers, and VIA support for budget-conscious typists and gamers.

 Corsair K70 RGB PRO